erex/jenny-prac/README.md

 I *removed* the line added via the shell, unneeded

 > This commit will happen using the arrows of the Git panel

+Friday using L: in MicroLab

+06Sept, Microlab, using R-Studio 1.1.353

+*  after a bit of fiddling